andymangold/gd1/course-sheet.md

 ## How the Class is Conducted

-The majority of the class time will be spent critiquing
+The majority of the class time will be spent critiquing the work completed in the previous week.

 ## Standards / Expectations / Grading Criteria